 Agility describes a modern-day form of work organization, which has flexibility, adaptability and rapid development in short, iterative cycles as its primary goals.
 By delivering software regularly, the added value is created at an early stage, and the changes needed can be recognized and implemented in a timely fashion.
 Processes are deliberately kept lean.
-Communications and transparency are central elements of agile organization.
+Regular communication and transparency are central elements of agile organizations.

 The use of agile methods in software development is becoming increasingly relevant to companies.
 With flexible and lean development processes, web solutions can be developed more rapidly and with a closer orientation toward the customer.
 This reduces development costs and shortens the time-to-market.
 The aim is to deliver implementable software as soon as possible as well as receiving rapid and regular feedback from the customer – and to use it for further work.
 For years, AOE has been working according to the guidelines of the Agile Manifesto and, among other things, uses agile methods such as Scrum and Kanban extensively in all phases of the development process.